 - Shred the rotisserie chicken, dice the onions and mushrooms.

-- Melt butter & add olive oil.
+- In a large soup pot, melt butter & add olive oil.
 Sauté the onions and mushrooms for about five minutes.
 Season with salt & pepper, add the minced garlic.
 Continue to sauté for about a minute more.

 - Next sprinkle with flour.
 Stir and coat the vegetables until the flour is cooked, about another minute.
 Now it’s time to add the sherry.
 Stir it thru and scrape up all of the little bits off the bottom of the pan.